terrapower/armi/CONTRIBUTING.md

-# How to contribute
+# How to Contribute

-The ARMI framework project strongly encourages developers to help contribute to the codebase.
+The ARMI team strongly encourages developers to contribute to the codebase.

 The ARMI framework code is open source, and your contributions will become open source.
 Although fewer laws apply to open source materials because they are publicly-available, you still